 • Smokeless fuels (anthracite, semi-anthracite, low volatile steam coal)

-Here is a guide from Jotul of the type of wood you can burn on your stove.
+Here is a guide of the type of wood you can burn on your stove.

 Generally, there are two methods the traditional method and the upside-down method.
 Here is a guide about these two methods on how to light your new stove.